Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Problem Sheets/Forallx/Topic 3.md

 **ASK WHETHER CHECKING FOR INCONSISTENCY ONLY REQUIRES A PARTIAL TRUTH TABLE** **SAME GOES FOR EVERY OTHER ONE (example: C4, B3, A6)**
+TLM: *"An argument is valid iff it does not have a counterexample."*
 ![Answers Forallx 49-52](Answers%20Forallx%2049-52.pdf)